 - Detailed Moon Surface Imaging

 Astrophotography covers a wide variety of styles and photography subjects.
 The type of image you’re after is up to you.
 We all have our own goals and unique taste.
 Personally, deep sky astrophotography through a telescope is my biggest passion.

 My very first steps towards deep-sky imaging were taking 15-second exposures with a Canon point-and-shoot camera through a Dobsonian Telescope.
 I believe a manual telescope like this is the best way to learn the night sky, and get a better understanding of what its actually like to spend a night under the stars.

 I did not yet know the necessity of an equatorial mount for deep sky imaging.
-However, I was thrilled with the modest results I was getting of the Andromeda Galaxy at the time (even if it looked like a fain ‘smudge’).
+However, I was thrilled with the modest images I was capturing of the Andromeda Galaxy at the time (even if it looked like a fain ‘smudge’).

 I would aim my Canon Powershot point-and-shoot digital camera into the 25mm Plossl eyepiece that was included with my telescope.
 I had to stay completely still as the tiny sensor collected light on my object.

 They may have been fuzzy, blurry blobs of light – but I knew that I was photographing another galaxy, and that concept absolutely blew my mind.
 This experience is responsible for the long road to where am I today, as a professional astrophotographer.

-A Dobsonian telescope like this is fantastic for visual observing but useless for deep-sky astrophotography.
+A Dobsonian telescope like this is fantastic for visual observing but not suitable for deep-sky astrophotography.

 Early Results using a DSLR

 My first few shots of the night sky were out-of-focus landscape shots of the summer constellations in my parent’s backyard.
 I didn’t own a tripod, so I would use a towel angle the camera just right for a lousy shot of the stars above.
 As this time, I wasn’t even sure how to properly focus the lens on a star.

 As amateur as those first few shots were, I could already see how the camera could capture more stars in the image than I could see with the naked eye.
 I think beginners are often shocked the first time they see the amount of stars in the sky captured through astrophotography.